jazzband/website/docs/about/guidelines.md

 There is no place in the Jazzband for proofs of concept or projects that exist as one-off toys.
-The Jazzband expects projects to cover non-trivial functionalities and is not a code snippet hoster.
+The Jazzband expects projects to cover non-trivial functionality and is not a code snippet hoster.

 Established projects with a history of outside contributions that seek more maintainers are best suited for transfer to the Jazzband.

+Projects should have an orderly hand-over to Jazzband with agreement from the previous maintainer(s).
+For example, forking a project to transfer it to Jazzband is frowned upon.

 ### Documentation